rgrempel/elm-web-api/README.md

     , secure : Maybe Bool
     }

-{-| The default options, in which all options are set to `Nothing`.
+{-| The default options, in which all options are set to Nothing.

-You can use this as a starting point for `setWith`, where you only want to specify some options.
+You can use this as a starting point for `setWith`, in cases where you only want to specify some options.
 -}
 defaultOptions : Options
 ```